Art & File Preparation:

-*Small graphics from websites will not print well. **Raster images embedded in EPS & PDF files are often highly compressed and/or low resolution versions of the art and don't print well.
+**Raster images embedded in EPS & PDF files are often highly compressed and/or low resolution versions of the art and don't print well.

 Preferred mode.
 Red, green, and blue light combine to make the colors on your computer screen.
 It has the widest color range and gives us more wiggle room to prepare the art for printing.
 Our color separating software is designed to work with RGB.

 These are the four standard ink colors used for most printing industries.
 (It's also how your average desktop printer works.)
 It has a limited color range because the four ink colors become muddy and dull as they mix.